Post-delivery symptoms: what to expect?

 What about post-partum rehabilitation?

-As we recently explained, after giving birth, the muscles of the perineum are sometimes relaxed and the nerves numb.
-Many women go in for rehabilitation.
+As recently explained, after giving birth, the muscles of the perineum are sometimes relaxed and the nerves numb.
+Many women go for rehabilitation.

-This helps prevent bladder weakness or uterine prolapse.
+This helps prevent urine leakage and uterine prolapse.

-During childbirth, the abdominal muscles are put to the test.
-Many women are therefore prescribed abdominal re-education sessions by their health professionals to prevent back and lumbar pain, and to tone and strengthen the abdominal muscles.
+During childbirth, the abdominal muscles are put under strain.
+Many women are prescribed abdominal re-education sessions by their health professionals to prevent back and lumbar pain, as well as to tone the abdominal belt.

 When do pregnancy symptoms disappear after childbirth?

 Post-delivery symptoms last several weeks, depending on the woman.
-The uterus does not return to its normal shape until 4 to 8 weeks after childbirth.
+The uterus does not return to its normal shape until 4 to 8 weeks after giving birth.

-When does the hormone drop occur after childbirth?
+When does the hormone level drop after childbirth?

-Hormone levels drop in the days following childbirth, peaking between the third and tenth days.
+Hormone levels fall in the days following childbirth, peaking between the third and tenth days.
 It all depends on the woman!

-Childbirth is a major upheaval not only for the body, but also for the young mother and the new parents.
+Childbirth is a major upheaval not only for the body, but also for the young mother and her new parents.
 It's important to rest and take care of your health.